 While grants for training and career development are not common, they are available.
-Noticeably, these grants are catered toward particular age groups, industries and locations.
+Presently, these grants are catered toward particular age groups, industries and locations.
 Although there is not an influx of funding, the grants that are currently available help to make a difference on those who are eligible.
-Discover the current opportunities available for those who are seeking continued education below.
+So, discover the current opportunities available for those who are seeking continued education below.

 2. Students and family members of the U.S. Coast Guard may apply for grants of up to $500.
-The funding is to be used for expenses related to acquiring a GED, higher education or vocational training.
+However, the funding is to be used for expenses related to acquiring a GED, higher education or vocational training.

-3. Scholarships of $2,500 are available to high school students in their senior year to explore various disciplines related to blogging.
+3. And scholarships of $2,500 are available to high school students in their senior year to explore various disciplines related to blogging.
 This opportunity allows students to explore a passion while cultivating marketable skills such as web development and professional writing.

 1. Grants of up to $10,000 are available to Nebraska individuals for child care startups.
 Meanwhile, Utah also offers up to $400 in funding to help cover some of the costs associated with the child care licensing and business licensing fees.

 2. Individuals who are willing to relocate to and work remotely in Tulsa, Oklahoma, may be eligible for grants of $10,000 as well as in-kind support.
 Furthermore, grantees will receive membership to a co-working space, support in finding housing, and community-building opportunities.